RyRose/.dotfiles/README.md

 ## bootstrap steps

 1. Clone the repository.
+If using nix, run `nix-shell -p git` to grab Git.

 ```console
 git clone https://github.com/RyRose/.dotfiles.git ~/.dotfiles
 ```

 1. `stow` the base and either home/nas/some other configuration.
-For nixos, run `nix-shell -p stow` to make `stow` available.
+For nixos, run `nix develop` (alternatively `nix-shell`) to make `stow` available along with any other dependencies.
 1. For write access to this repo, run `./utils/gen_github_key.sh` to update the git url to ssh and run `./utils/gen_github_key.sh` to generate an SSH key for github.
 Add this key here: <https://github.com/settings/keys>